benjamineruvieru/benjamineruvieru/README.md

 - 🌱 I’m currently learning AI / Machine Learning
 - 👯 I’m looking to collaborate with other React Native Developers
-- 🥅 2022 Goals: To collaborate with Nigerian developers to build a software solution for our nation
+- 🥅 2022 Goals: To collaborate with as much developers as possible and increase my contributions to opensource
 - ⚡ Fun fact: I love music and pets

 ### Connect with me: